influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/key_concepts.md

   </tr>
 </table>

-Check out the [Glossary](/influxdb/v1.4/concepts/glossary/) if you prefer the cold, hard facts.
+Check out the [glossary of terms](/influxdb/v1.4/concepts/glossary/) if you prefer the cold, hard facts.

 ### Sample data
 The next section references the data printed out below.